-Dutch oven roast chicken gives tender meat and vegetables and divine aromas in the kitchen.
+Dutch oven roast chicken makes for tender meat and vegetables and divine aromas in the kitchen.
 This simple and easy recipe has a lemon-mustard glaze and fresh herbs – and is keto, paleo and gluten-free.

 I’m so thrilled with my dutch oven and how easy it is to roast a chicken in it.
 It’s certainly my now go-to method for holiday cooking – if the meat fits inside!